 In this transitional world of adolescence, children metamorphose into adults while seeking the companionship of animals and imaginary beings alike..
 Cartoon-like caricatures in the works of John Bellany and Tirzah Garwood feature swan ladies and crocodile coteries, reflecting the yearning, angst and fluidity of youth.
 Canine sidekicks like Justine Smith’s Wizard reminds us of the pranks, naughtiness and mischief we love to cause.

-These days, children are stressed from Hong Kong’s high-pressure exam culture, and spend an unprecedented number of hours on screens every day.
+These days, children are stressed from growing up in a high-pressure society like Hong Kong, and spend an unprecedented number of hours on screens every day.
 Some are addicted to digital gaming, others find it difficult to concentrate.
-“Six Impossible Things Before Breakfast” proposes an urgent conversation to be had in this city, open to all the children and teenagers who come to the British Council for their classes and exams, as well as their adult caretakers.
-We ask with utmost curiosity: how can we build a better world for children?
+“Six Impossible Things Before Breakfast” proposes an urgent and much needed conversation in this city – one that is open to the children and teenagers who come to the British Council for their classes and exams, as well as the adults who care for them.
+With curiosity and hope, we ask: how can we build a better world for children?
 What would it look like?
 Can we come together and dream of six impossible things before breakfast?